Spaceslug/FogOfWarChess/roadlog-changemap.md

 - [ ] auto updator can update to spesific version.
 A command line option.
 Mayby post link to available releases page
 - [ ] record games played (PGN).
 In a replay folder for users and a replay folder on server

+### version 0.13.1
+- Fix bugs
+- [] client can be lagging behind 1 message when finishing matches
+- [] nothing happens on client when time runs out.
+When out of time client sends random move
+- [] sort capture pices according to color instead of cronologicaly

 ### version 0.13.0
-- [ ] move match logic to MatchModel.
+- [x] move match logic to MatchModel.
 Ex: IsCurrentPlayersTurn obs lives there, code for match events is there and the Chesscom call
 - [ ] if server is wrong version or is not there at all.
 Show a propper message to the user trying to log on